stephenh/ts-proto/README.markdown

   Note that `addGrpcMetadata`, `addNestjsRestParameter` and `returnObservable` will still be false.

-- With `--ts_proto_opt=configureProtobuf=true`, the binary reader of `protobufjs` will be explicitly configured to use the package `long`.
-This option may be necessary if you use `ts-proto` in the browser.
+- With `--ts_proto_opt=configureProtobuf=false`, `protobufjs` will **not** be configured.

+  The default behaviour is `configureProtobuf=true`, which will emit module initialization code to configure `protobufjs` to use the package `long` when reading binary data.
+This necessary for running bundled, generated code in the browser because `protobufjs` hides its `require` call from bundlers and will fall back to a `Long` implementation that is incompatible with the generated code.

 ### Only Types